 - Minimally invasive treatment as an outpatient in an office setting

 - No downtime from work, family obligations and favourite activities

-More than 75 percent of women older than 18 report that they have spider veins.
+More than 75 per cent of women older than 18 report that they have spider veins.
 They’re caused by abnormal blood flow and weakened blood vessels.
 Veinwave therapy can remove these veins permanently.

 Who Is Not a Good Candidate for Veinwave Treatment?

-The treatment is well tolerated by most people, but veinwave therapy might not be appropriate for some people.
+Most people will tolerate the treatment, but veinwave therapy might not be appropriate for some people.
 Those with epilepsy, bleeding disorders and pacemakers shouldn’t choose this option.
 Pregnant women should also avoid veinwave treatment.
 There is a small risk of infection in any medical procedure, and some patients experience scarring, but this is rare.

 Does Insurance Cover Veinwave Treatment?

 You should always check with your insurance carrier or agent to find out what your policy covers.
 Most insurance companies consider veinwave treatment elective cosmetic surgery, so they don’t cover it.
 However, if you receive veinwave therapy in conjunction with treatment of varicose veins, your treatment might be covered.